ueberdosis/hocuspocus/docs/src/docPages/api/settings.md

 ## toc

 ## Introduction
-There’s only two settings to pass for now: A custom port and a connection timout.
+There’s only two settings to pass for now: A custom port and a connection timeout.
 Most things are controlled through [hooks](/api/hooks).

 ## Available settings
 | Setting   | Default | Description                                        |